Air NZ names Apple baggage trackers as prohibited items

 “Always check the specifications of the device you want to buy as it may not be accepted by us.”

-New Zealand's civil aviation security body AVSEC told the Herald that the prohibited items were specified by the airline, and it had not updated its screening guidelines for trackers.
+New Zealand’s civil aviation security body AVSEC told the Herald that the prohibited items list was specified by the airline, and it had not updated its screening guidelines for trackers.

 "Aviation Security has not been directed by the airlines, or by the regulators (ICAO/IATA) to remove AirTags from bags.
 While we currently aren't screening for these items, this could change if the regulator deems it necessary," said a CAA spokesperson.